cheery/lever/doc/index.rst

 0.5.0 is a draft of the Lever programming language.
 The documentation is incomplete.

 Stable releases will come with complete documentation.
+For most things not described here, I advice you to `join the irc channel set up for the community`_.

+.. _join the irc channel set up for the community: http://webchat.freenode.net/?randomnick=1&channels=%23lever&prompt=1

 Contents: